donato/patisserie/README.md

 - re-enqueue failed tasks
 - queue to store ratelimit info and backoff for api fail
 - rewrite queue model to match redis streams https://redis.io/docs/data-types/streams/
+- add prioritization to queue
+- encapsulate tornDb and ApiQueue into one thing that you can 'get' and return a promise
 - make list of tornapi keys
   + remove them if failing/revoked
   + Store key access level